 LMS Route: Hampton in Arden to Whitacre

-Coleshill later Maxstoke Station: mrcm175
+Coleshill (Maxstoke) Station: mrcm175

 View showing the very short platform and the up signal which

-luggage stored on top of the carriage roof whilst travelling.
+passenger luggage stored on top of the carriage roof whilst travelling.

-Initially railway platforms were built to suit such vehicles
+Initially railway platforms were built to suit such vehicles being constructed

-century to accommodate bogies.
-C1905
+accommodate bogies.

 back